achorg/ach-gatsby-site/content/news/2016/07/ach-agm-at-digital-humanities-2016/index.md

 ### Jobs Slam

-Our AGM will include our popular “<span class="il">jobs</span> <span class="il">slam</span>,” a fast-paced lightning round in which <span class="il">job </span>seekers have an opportunity to introduce themselves to their digital humanities colleagues and potential employers (or be introduced by a mentor)—and people with <span class="il">jobs</span> to announce can share their good news!
+Our AGM will include our popular “jobs slam,” a fast-paced lightning round in which job seekers have an opportunity to introduce themselves to their digital humanities colleagues and potential employers (or be introduced by a mentor)—and people with jobs to announce can share their good news!

 If you have a current or upcoming job opening at your institution, please send a message to brian.croxall \[at\] brown.edu with the following: